Dissociative Seizures: A Comprehensive Guide

 With proper diagnosis, treatment, and ongoing management, many individuals with dissociative seizures experience significantly reduced seizure frequency and improved overall well-being.
 However, it is important to note that recovery timelines vary for each individual.

-It is crucial for individuals with dissociative seizures to continue working closely with healthcare professionals specializing in neurology and mental health.
+Individuals with dissociative seizures must continue working closely with healthcare professionals specializing in neurology and mental health.
 Regular follow-up appointments, therapy sessions, and medication management are essential components of long-term care.

 Conclusion